In this guide:

-Although a company must sell you a policy during your open-enrollment period, it may require a waiting period of up to six months before it starts covering your preexisting conditions.
+Although a company must sell you a policy during your open enrollment period, it may require a waiting period of up to six months before it starts covering your preexisting conditions.

-People under age 65 who receive Medicare because of disabilities have a six-month open enrollment period beginning the day they enroll in Medicare Part B. This open enrollment right only applies to Medicare supplement Plan A.
+People under age 65 who get Medicare because of disabilities have a six-month open enrollment period beginning the day they enroll in Medicare Part B. This open enrollment right only applies to Medicare supplement Plan A.

 The 30-day "free look" period doesn’t apply to Medicare Advantage.
 If you drop Medicare supplement to join a Medicare Advantage plan, you may not be able to get your Medicare supplement policy back.

 All Medicare supplement policies are “guaranteed renewable.”
 This means that a company may not cancel your policy or refuse to renew it unless you made intentional false statements on your application or you didn’t pay your premium.